What you will find here

 What are assessment plans?

-The Assessment Plan is an annual form outlining, briefly, the assessment priorities and activities planned for a given academic year.
+The Assessment Plan outlines, briefly, the assessment priorities and activities planned for a given academic year.

 Completing an annual Assessment Plan helps faculty keep track of what they are doing, ensuring continuity and follow-through.

-Filing an Assessment Plan with the Student Learning Outcomes Assessment Coordinator ensures that a record is always available, and can be recovered in the event of faculty turnover or departure.
+Filing an Assessment Plan with the Student Learning Outcomes Assessment Coordinator and the Research Inquiry and Institutional Effectiveness Manager ensures that a record is always available, and can be recovered in the event of faculty turnover or departure.

 This assessment plan focuses on a specific certificate program, to see how well it achieves its objectives and how it might be improved.